SumaiaBristy/NeuMTrasTSparql/README.md

 Because most of the models were so space-consuming (esp.
 GNMT4, GNMT8) after training for some sepecific datasets (esp.
 DBNQA), all the models could not be downloaded  from the HPC server.
 However, trained models are already shared as requested from author that can be downloaded from here [https://drive.google.com/drive/folders/1VuZrbFl3hgK-qWwGV_zI68qtZWKAKbTv]

 **One More Thing**
-This regeneration of work has been really helpful for me specially having a deeper understanding of the
+This regeneration of work has been really helpful for me having a deeper understanding of the neural models and all the three architectures as mentioned in the paper.
+I had to face challenges regarding machine configuration and differnet package installation that in turn helped to find out so many things and hence enrich my knowledge that migh surely help me to research more in the related filed.
+Special thanks to my course supervisor Renata Queiroz Dividino.
+I found her so cordial and cooperative always that motivated me to give my best to work on this project.